SOIL AND TISSUE TESTING TECHNOLOGY

 Introducing the laser based technology for soil testing

-The LaserAG system is a very special application of LIBS technology.
-We have created and patented a process to bring this powerful technique to very complex analysis matrices, agricultural soil and plant tissue, and furthermore quantify the elements identified.
+The LaserAg system is a very special application of the powerful LIBS technology.
+We have created and patented a process to enable it to analyze very complex matrices, such as agricultural soil, forage, and plant tissue, in addition to quantifying the identified elements.

 LaserAg™ Quantum is a laboratory equipment developed by Logiag that analyzes agro-environmental samples using a laser-induced plasma spectroscopy (LIBS) technology.
 In only a few minutes, this device provides a multitude of parameters, including: